rafaelcr/sips/sips/sip-tbd/sip-TBD-token-metadata-update-notifications.md

   "image": "https://cdn.citycoins.co/logos/newyorkcitycoin.png"
 }
 ```
+Even though the URI string is fixed, this file lives off-chain so it is concievable that its

-Additionally, `.newyorkcitycoin-token-v2` (as other token contracts) also includes a way for owners to
+contents could change at any point in the future.
+Additionally, this contract includes a way for its
-change this URI via a `var-set` function call, like so:
+owners to change this URI via a `var-set` function call:

 ```clarity
 (define-data-var tokenUri (optional (string-utf8 256)) (some u"https://cdn.citycoins.co/metadata/newyorkcitycoin.json"))